DanielTakeshi/IL_ROS_HSR/README.md

 ## Neural Network Training

-1. Collect the data in an appropriate manner.
+1. Collect and understand the data.

+    - The easiest way to understand the data is by running: `python scripts/check_raw_data.py` as that will give us statistics as well as save images that we can use for later.

 2. Run `python train_bed_grasp.py` and `python train_bed_success.py` in the
 `fast_grasp_detect` repository.